Torsion function on character varieties: Culler-Shalen theory, group acting on trees and incompressible surfaces

 \subsubsection{Ideal points and incompressible surfaces}

-Here $M$ is a 3-manifold with $\partial M = \mS^1 \times \mS^1$, and $\G = \pi_1(M)$.
-We pick an ideal point $v \in \h{X}$, and we know from Proposition \ref{split} that no representative $\rho$ of the tautological representation converges (sends the whole group $\G$ into $\Sldeux(\cO_v)$).
-Now we describe quickly how to construct, from the action of $\G$ on $T_v$ a surface $\Si \subset M$, said \textit{dual} to the action.
-The reader will find many details about this delicate construction in \cite{Sha02, Til03}.
+Let $v$ be an ideal point in $\h{X}$.
+We know from Proposition \ref{split} that no representative $\rho$ of the tautological representation can be chosen to be convergent.
+Now we describe quickly how to construct, from the action of $\pi_1(M)$ on $T_v$ a surface $\Si \subset M$, said \textit{dual} to the action.
+The reader will find many details about this delicate construction in \cite{Sha02, Til03}. \medbreak